 We understand that parents or guardians may need to contact their child during the school day.
 If such a situation arises, parents or guardians may contact the main office at 402-436-1225.
 Messages will be delivered directly to the student.
+Classrooms do have phones in them when urgent messages must be delivered to the student promptly.
 If a student needs to speak directly with a parent or guardian during the school day, they will be allowed to use a school phone to do so.
 All students have access to a phone in the office to call parents or return messages.